 We provide an independent plan review service, whilst we cannot give specific tax advise or redraft deeds, we understand the obligations that trustees are required to follow and also may suggest alternatives.

 We undertake Investment Advisory for Pension Trustees and are experienced in reviewing portfolios and understanding suitability requirements.
-We have a keen interest in the growing area of Green Investing and are increasingly able to review portfolios with this in mind, this is limited to how much information is provided by the fund managers, but they are getting better all of the time.
+We have a keen interest in the growing area of ESG Investing and are increasingly able to review portfolios with this in mind, this is limited to how much information is provided by the fund managers, but they are getting better all of the time.

 We also do have retail benchmarking on performance and sectorial exposures and are able to analyse aggregate exposures across multiple funds (i.e. how much Amazon is held across 9 seperate funds).